ihasanreza/wine-quality-prediction/README.md

-# Wine Quality Classification Using Machine Learning
+# Wine Quality Prediction Using Machine Learning

 This repository contains a Jupyter notebook that demonstrates the process of classifying white wines into different quality categories based on their physicochemical properties.
 The project adopts a scientific data analysis approach, leveraging various machine learning models to predict wine quality.